 In this guide we’ll take you through the best reasons to buy the Pixel 3a or Pixel 3a XL and the best reasons to wait or go with another phone.

 Buy for Great Software Support

-The Pixel 3a and Pixel 3a XL run the best version of Android Pie.
+The Pixel 3a and Pixel 3a XL run a great version of Android 10.
 They also get the best software support from Google.

 While you might be tempted to buy an older Pixel or Nexus phone, software support will end for those devices before it ends for the Pixel 3a and Pixel 3a XL.